AD 1

 KANJIRA

 The KANJIRA a South Indian frame drum, is an instrument of the tambourine family.
-It is used primarily in concerts of Carnatic music (South Indian classical music) as a supporting instrument for the mridangam.
-The kanjira have been used since 1880's, and was added to classical concerts during the 1930s.
+It is used primarily in concerts of Carnatic music (South Indian classical music) as a supporting instrument for the mridangam..

 Wednesday, July 17, 2013